 In this case, you’ll likely feel the rim slipping – when correctly positioned, you should be unable to feel anything at all.

 3) Your cup needs to be emptied.

-In my experience and something to be aware of: it can move out of place if it overfills, and the suction is thereby compromised.
+In my experience and something to be aware of: it can move out of place if it overfills, and the seal is thereby compromised.
 (I’m planning to get some period pants to use alongside my cup on heavier days, to act as back up in this scenario.
-All being well I’ll be reviewing some soon, so stay tuned if they also interest you!)
+Update: here’s the period pants review if they also interest you!)

 Am I Sold on the Intimina Ziggy?